-Imaging of PD-L1 Expression
+Imaging of PD-L1 expression

-Currently, most checkpoint imaging studies have focused on visualizing PD-L1 expression, whether on tumor cells or in the tumor microenvironment.
-Among these studies, various targeting molecules have been evaluated, but antibody molecules have been most frequently used.
+Currently, the major part of the checkpoint imaging studies have focused on visualizing PD-L1 expression, whether on tumor cells or in the tumor microenvironment.
+Among these studies, various targeting molecules have been evaluated, however, antibody molecules were most frequently used.